puspabhatt22/analytics_portfolio/README.md

 Hi, I’m Puspa!
 I recently graduated from NC State University with a degree in Business Administration, concentrating in IT, and I’m excited to start my career in analytics.

 I work with Tableau, SQL, and Excel to explore data and uncover meaningful insights.
-I believe every dataset tells a story — the key is asking the right questions.
-I enjoy finding patterns, trends, and opportunities that help businesses make better decisions and drive impact.
+I believe every dataset tells a story, the key is asking the right questions.

 ---